 Canada thistle can impact desirable grasses and forbs and form dense monocultures.
 Successful control may result in increased grass and improved habitat for wildlife that includes increased forage for big game and improved waterfowl nesting areas.
 Milestone is an excellent herbicide option in natural areas due to very low toxicity to birds, fish, mammals and aquatic invertebrates, and can be applied to seasonably dry wetlands and up to the waters edge.

 This graph summarizes the percent canopy cover of grass at a North Dakota State University research location.
 The baseline data shows percent canopy cover/plant composition before treatment for both treated and non-treated plots.
 Grass cover increased 46% 10 months after treatment (MAT) with Milestone at 7 fluid ounces per acre.

 Active ingredients for products mentioned in this article.
-Product (active ingredient): Milestone specialty herbicide (aminopyralid); Transline specialty herbicide (clopyralid); Tordon 22K specialty herbicide (picloram) Banvel and others (dicamba).
+Product (active ingredient): Milestone herbicide (aminopyralid); Transline herbicide (clopyralid); Tordon 22K herbicide (picloram) Banvel and others (dicamba).